deployphp/deployer/docs/ci-cd.md

 Only one deployment job runs at a time with the [`resource_group` keyword](https://docs.gitlab.com/ee/ci/yaml/index.html#resource_group) in .gitlab-ci.yml.

-In addition, you can ensure that older deployment jobs are cancelled automatically when a newer deployment runs by enabling the [Skip outdated deployment jobs](https://docs.gitlab.com/ee/ci/pipelines/settings.html#skip-outdated-deployment-jobs) feature.
+In addition, you can ensure that older deployment jobs are cancelled automatically when a newer deployment runs by enabling the [skip outdated deployment jobs](https://docs.gitlab.com/ee/ci/pipelines/settings.html#skip-outdated-deployment-jobs) feature.

-### Deploy code

-Since by default every GitLab CI job already clone the repo, you could use [`rsync`](contrib/rsync.md#usage) task instead of `deploy:update_code` to upload the code from the job to the host.

 ### Deploy secrets

-Since it is not recommended pushing secrets in the repository, you could use a GitLab variable to store them.
+Is not recommended committing secrets in the repository, you could use a GitLab variable to store them.

 Many frameworks use dotenv to store secrets, let's create a GitLab file variable named `DOTENV`, so it can be deployed along with the code.